scipp/scipp/docs/cpp-reference/customizing.rst

 Some of these are adaptable more readily than others, which require more in-depth changes.

+Source code for scipp is hosted in a github repository `here <https://github.com/scipp/scipp>`_.

 Units systems and dimension labels
 ----------------------------------